yche9837/fiona-ds-ba.github.io/README.md

 # CV

 ## Skills
-- Proficient in Microsoft Office Suite (Word, Excel, PowerPoint, Outlook)
+- Proficient in Microsoft Office Suite (Word, Excel, and PowerPoint)
 - Proficient in Python, Java, SQL, R and HTML
 - CFA Level 1 in progress
 - Fluent in English and Mandarin